 This leads to the discussion about how Tomoko remains a jerkass, but being worse off in high school may make readers overlook her less savory traits.
 In the main series, she still has the same jerkish tendencies but she's depicted more pitifully.
-At present, her only friend attends a different school while she's making no new friends on her own, and she's also a massive Butt Monkey, whereas in the prequel, Tomoko is less pitiful since she regularly hangs out with her only friend and Komiyama, and isn't as much of a Butt Monkey.
+At present, Yuu, her only friend, attends a different school while she's making no new friends on her own, and she's also a massive Butt-Monkey, whereas in the prequel, Tomoko is less pitiful since she regularly hangs out with Yuu and Komiyama, and isn't as much of a Butt-Monkey.
 The main manga also mainly shows Tomoko's point of view while the prequel mainly shows what other people think of her.

 To what extent is Tomoko's situation really her fault, and to what extent is it under her control?
 Does she have some Ambiguous Disorder or is it more self-fulfilling?

 Is Tomoko bisexual or just so socially awkward that she doesn't know how to be friends with people?
 It doesn't help that her desperate need for some form of affection might be overriding her sexuality.
 Or alternately she could just be invoking Yuri to be more popular.

 Tomoko's classmates typically don't bully or mock her, but they don't take much notice of her either.
 Though whenever they talk to her, they treat her normally.
 Even considering Tomoko's own issues, are her classmates more nice or indifferent people?